Skip to content

 10-10-2024

-Home / Insights / The Renters’ Rights Bill – What Changes Has Labour Made?
+Home / Insights / Renters Rights Bill – What to Expect

-On 11 September 2024, the Government published the long-anticipated Renters’ Rights Bill.
+On 11 September 2024, the Labour Government published the long-anticipated Renters’ Rights Bill.
 It is expected that this legislation will become an Act before the new year.
+The Labour Government has been instrumental in proposing and advancing this bill, which aims to enhance tenant protections and improve conditions in the private rented sector.
+The Bill has gone through numerous stages, with both tenant and landlord groups making substantial representations on its contents.

 The End of Section 21